ayerun/VR_Haptics/README.md

     1. set motor in closed loop control `odrv0.axis0.requested_state=AXIS_STATE_CLOSED_LOOP_CONTROL`
         1. There is a bug in the ODrive ASCII protocol that prevents you from setting the state.
 These steps cannot be done through the motor communication library.
 1. launch SteamVR
+1. launch drum_kit.pd `pd {project}/drum/drum_kit.pd`
 1. put on haptice device
 1. place controller vertical in the location you want the snare drum
-1. run executable `{project}/build/drumkit`
+1. run executable and pipe output to Pure Data `{project}/build/drumkit | pdsend 8080`

 ## Executables
-* drumkit - haptic drumkit
+* drumkit - haptic drum kit
     * arguement 1 - ODrive portname
     * if no arguements given, script uses the default portname
+    * output must be piped to Pure Data through port 8080
-* encoder_spring - 1 degree of freedom spring using encoder feedback, see this for more details
+* encoder_spring - 1 degree of freedom spring using encoder feedback, <a href="https://ayerun.github.io/Portfolio/haptics.html" target="_blank">see this for more details</a>
     * argurement 1 - logfile name
     * arguement 2 - portname
     * if no arguements given, script does not log data and uses the default portname
-* vr_spring - 1 degree of freedom spring using vr tracking feedback, see this for more details
+* vr_spring - 1 degree of freedom spring using vr tracking feedback, <a href="https://ayerun.github.io/Portfolio/haptics.html" target="_blank">see this for more details</a>
     * argurement 1 - logfile name
     * arguement 2 - portname
     * if no arguements given, script does not log data and uses the default portname